EnterpriseDB/barman/doc/barman-cloud-backup.1.md

                         the uploaded data in S3.
 Can be specified using the key ID on its own or using the full ARN for the key.
                         Only allowed if `-e/--encryption` is set to `aws:kms`.
+  --aws-region AWS_REGION
+                        The name of the AWS region containing the EC2 VM and storage volumes defined by the --snapshot-instance and --snapshot-disk arguments.

 Extra options for the azure-blob-storage cloud provider:
   --azure-credential {azure-cli,managed-identity}, --credential {azure-cli,managed-identity}